Candidate entanglement invariants for two Dirac spinors: Examples of spinor entangled states

 \section{Examples of spinor entangled states}

+Here we consider a few examples of entangled states to illustrate how the quantities $I_1,I_{2}$, $I_{2A},I_{2B}$ and $I_{3}$ distinguish them.
 Reference \cite{pachos} studied the generation of entanglement between the spinorial degrees of freedom of two Dirac particles.
 In particular it considered the so called spinor "EPR-state" $1/\sqrt{2}({\phi_0^A}\otimes{\phi_1^B}-i{\phi_1^A}\otimes{\phi_0^B})$.
-For this state only $I_1$ is non-zero and it attains its maximal absolute value $1/2$.
-Assuming zero mass for both particles it attains its maximal absolute value $1/2$ also on all states related to it by unitary evolution generated locally by zero-mass Dirac Hamiltonians.
+For this state only $I_1$ is non-zero and it attains the absolute value $1/2$ which is its maximal absolute value for normalized states.
+Since $I_1$ is Lorentz invariant it attains the same absolute value for all states related to this state by spinor representations of local Lorentz transformations.
+Assuming zero mass for both particles it attains the absolute value $1/2$ also on all states related to the spinor EPR-state by unitary evolution generated locally by zero-mass Dirac Hamiltonians.
 The same state or equivalent states were considered also in \cite{alsing,mano,moradi,geng}.